PrimeGoose/kick-tuncis-autocatch/README.md

 # 3. Activate it
 venv\Scripts\activate

-# 4. Install dependencies (Playwright + yt-dlp)
+# 4. Install dependencies (yt-dlp)
 pip install -r requirements.txt

+# 5. Manually install Playwright globally so Windows can find it
+pip install playwright

-# 5. Download Chromium browser for Playwright
+# 6. Download Chromium browser for Playwright
 playwright install chromium

-# 6. Run the recorder
+# 7. Run the recorder
 python main.py
 ```

-If you see `ModuleNotFoundError: No module named 'playwright'`, it means you didn’t install requirements inside the activated venv.
-Activate it first, then rerun the install command.
+If you see `ModuleNotFoundError: No module named 'playwright'`, it means Playwright was not installed globally.
+Run `pip install playwright` outside the venv, then retry.

 ---